 Different counselors use different methods for talk therapy.
 But all therapy aims to help change how you think about your problem.
-Therapy for depression is often done one-on-one.
+Most therapy for depression is often done one-on-one.
 But it may also be done in a group setting.
 You and your healthcare provider can discuss the type of therapy you think would work best for you.
 You can also discuss who the best person is to provide the therapy.

 Talking about your problems can help them seem less overwhelming.
 It can help work through problems you have with your life and your relationships.
 It can also help you understand how depression is clouding your thinking, not letting you see the world the way it really is.
 Therapy can give you:

-Insight about your emotions.
+Insight about your emotions

-New tools for dealing with your problems.
+New tools for dealing with your problems

-Emotional support for making progress.
+Emotional support for making progress

-Talk therapy will help you feel better.
+Talk therapy can help you feel better.
 But change doesn’t happen right away.
 Depression takes away your energy and motivation.
 So it can be hard to feel like going to therapy and sticking with it.
 But therapy has been proven to be very valuable in the treatment of depression.
 Therapy for depression is often done for a set number of sessions.
 In other cases, you and your therapist decide together at what point you no longer need therapy.

 In addition to a professional counselor, it may help to talk to other people in your life.
 You may find support and insight from:

-A close friend or family member.
+A close friend or family member

-A local support group or community group.
+A local support group or community group

-A 12-step program (such as Alcoholics Anonymous) for dealing with problems that can contribute to depression, such as alcohol or drug addiction.
+A 12-step program (such as Alcoholics Anonymous) for dealing with problems that can contribute to depression, such as alcohol or drug addiction

 Online Medical Reviewer: